inevitable-ank/Ai-interview_/README.md

 # AI-Interview Web App

-AI-Interview is a modern web application designed to streamline the interview process using AI technologies.
+InterviewPractice is a modern web application designed to streamline the interview process using AI technologies.
 This app leverages a robust tech stack to provide a seamless experience for both interviewers and candidates.

 ---
 # Website Link